angrybacon/doomsday-wiki/markdown/articles/2020/03/22/ddfaq.md

 As the primary win condition for the deck is a 3 mana card, this can be quite a struggle to get to in a format like Legacy where resource efficiency is prized above all else.
-With cards like :card[Thalia, Guardian of Thraden] in the format, it is important to be able to resolve your game winning card fast to prevent your opponents from dropping hate elements or simply to outrace your opponent to prevent them winning the game first.
+With cards like :card[Thalia, Guardian of Thraben] in the format, it is important to be able to resolve your game winning card fast to prevent your opponents from dropping hate elements or simply to outrace your opponent to prevent them winning the game first.
 To facilitate this, a number of